-gregate resource estimates, such as an estimate of total U.S. gas resources.
-Instead, they are added statistically; one commonl, used technique is called Monte Carlo simulation (see box A).
+Resources Q, TCF of undiscovered recoverable gas NOTE: "More than" cumulative distribution function.
+SOURCE: David H Root USGS cannot be directly added (or, in the case of estimates for volumes and yield factors, multiplied) to form aggregate resource estimates, such as an estimate of total U.S. gas resources.
+Instead, they are added statistically; one commonly used technique is called Monte Carlo simulation (see box C).

 Although probabilistic methods are useful for displaying some of the uncertainties associated with resource estimation, the language used to describe the results of these methods is often misunderstood by a lay audience.
 It is critical to remember that the accuracy of probabilistic estimates is limited by the extent to which the estimators' model of the physical universe is a correct one.
-In estimates such as those of USGS, the "95th percentile" estimate should not be interpreted as meaning that there actuall is a 95 percent probabilit, that the resource base is larger than this estimate.
+In estimates such as those of USGS, the "95th percentile" estimate should not be interpreted as meaning that there actually is a 95 percent probability that the resource base is larger than this estimate.
 It should instead be interpreted to mean only that the assessors, with whatever limitations their geologic "mindsets" and their limited data may impose on them, believe that there is such a 95 percent probability.
 This difference may seem subtle, and it certainly is not kept secret by the estimators, but it is nevertheless important.